- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - To learn more

 Sexuality includes all the feelings and actions associated with loving someone.
-It includes holding hands, special looks, hugging, kissing, etc. It is not just the act of sex.
+It includes holding hands, special looks, hugging, kissing, etc. It is not just the sex act.
 This section addresses side effects of different treatments that affect your sex life and ways to relieve some common problems.
-It is important that you talk about any questions or concerns with your doctor or nurse, and most importantly, with your partner.
+It’s important that you talk about any questions or concerns with your doctor or nurse, and most importantly, with your partner.
 Remember that warmth, caring, physical closeness, and emotional intimacy are as necessary and rewarding as any other kind of human interaction.

 Cancer treatment often affects the ability of men or women to have children.
-Chemo, radiation, and some surgery can affect the reproductive system and cause infertility.
+Chemo, radiation, and some surgery can affect the reproductive system and fertility.
 In women, treatment may cause early menopause.
-It is hard to predict the outcome for any one person.
+It’s hard to predict the outcome for any one person.
 Some people are still fertile after treatment; others are not.

 What the patient can do

 - Realize that your sexual desire may decrease due to the fear of having cancer and treatment, as well as because of treatment itself.
 Chemo can make you very tired or sick.
 Radiation therapy to the pelvis or genital area can sometimes cause pain during sex.
 Hormone treatment and the removal of the ovaries or testicles will change your body’s hormone levels.
 All of these things can affect sexual desire.